rini94/Number-Wizard/README.md

 Unity course example project

-Number guessing console game with random number guessing and selection of maximum and minimum limits.
+Number guessing game.

 Steps:
-1. Select a maximum limit.
+1. Enter a maximum limit upto 9999.
-2. Select a minimum limit.
+2. Enter a minimum limit above 0.
 3. Think of a number.
 4. Number will be guessed based on random number generation.
-Press up if your number is higher and down if it's lower.
+Select higher or lower till the number you thought of is displayed.
-5. Hit enter if your number is guessed correctly.
+5. Click on 'equals' if your number is guessed correctly.